Rays vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is batting .286 with two home runs, three walks and six RBI.
+- McMahon will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .333 with two home runs, three walks and five RBI.

 McMahon Recent Games